Adding Fish To Your World

 Fish Disposal – A Matter of Life and Death

 Eventually you will have to deal with illness and death in a fish tank.
 It is a good idea to be prepared and use this as a teaching moment.
-Reference 1 has some good information about dispatching an ailing fish.
 Never flush a dead or dying fish down the toilet; that spreads the illness and is cruel to the fish.
-Reference 1 also suggests that freezing a fish is not a good idea either.
+Freezing a fish is not a good idea either.
 A good way to dispose of a dead fish is to bury it in the backyard, if possible.
 Fight the urge to buy another similar fish at the store and hope your child doesn’t notice.
 Let your child know what is happening and discuss it instead.

 Going Further